 This is the number one strategy failure I hear over and over again.
 Do you share your post only once on other social media platforms?
 If you do, we seriously need to talk.
 The chances that every follower seen your pin, tweet or Facebook post the first time you shared it is very, very low.
 You need to share your posts, multiple times on different days and at different times.
 Remember that your new followers haven’t seen your old posts at all.
 If you do not recycle those pins into your feed, you are missing out on huge traffic to some of your best posts.

 Let me be really clear : You can pin the same pin to the same board multiple times.
 All you have to do is to make sure that you leave a time gap in between doing so.
-I have set my BoardBooster (affiliate link) automation to not repeat the same pin to the same board within 2 weeks.
-If you need help setting up your BoardBooster pinning strategy, check out my video step by step course here:
+I have set my Tailwind (affiliate link) automation to not repeat the same pin to the same board within 2 weeks.

 5. As long as I have a picture on my post, I can pin it.